Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description 'Get a chart by ID' clearly states the verb ('Get') and resource ('chart'), but it's vague about what 'Get' entails—whether it retrieves metadata, data, or the full chart object.
-It distinguishes from siblings like 'list-charts' (which lists multiple) and 'delete-chart' (which removes), but lacks specificity on the retrieval scope.
+The description 'Get a chart by ID' clearly states the verb ('Get'), resource ('chart'), and scope ('by ID').
+It distinguishes from sibling tools like 'list-charts' (list) and 'delete-chart' (delete), making the purpose unambiguous.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.